skipperkongen/declarative-cartography/sql_wiki/hitting_set.md

 +-------------------+
 ```

 Hmm, 26 times seems quite bad... but I don't know what the optimum is.
 The solution selects 500 records out of 10000 possible.
 The average set size is ~500.
 So maybe 26 out of 500 is not too bad (it's ~5% of the elements in a set).
 This is likely a property of all the ranks being unique...
-This might be an argument for randomizing the ranks a little, to make them unique!
+This might be an argument for randomizing the ranks a little (if they are very likely to be the same), to make them unique!

 ## Algorithm 2: Approximation algorithm for Set Cover (Vazirani)